35 Homemade Spice Mixes and How to Use Them

 Garam Masala

-"Think of garam masala as a finishing spice that is added almost at the end of the cooking.
-Usage of garam masala is not restricted to curries or biryanis, sprinkle it on your salads, add it to your marinades or use it as dry rubs for meat before grilling."
+Garam Masala is basically a finishing spice added almost at the end of the cooking for curries or biryanis, sprinkled on salads, added to marinades or used as a dry rub for meat before grilling.”

 Homemade Mustard Dry Rub